koii-network/docs/concepts/glossary.md

 ## Task Nodes

-Task Nodes help keep the network running smoothly by executing tasks that are requested from the network
+Task Nodes help keep the network running smoothly by executing tasks that are requested from the network.

 ## Proofs of Real Traffic, aka PoRT

-Proof of Real-Traffic is Koii’s attention tracking system.
+Proof of Real Traffic is Koii’s attention-tracking system.
 This is the way creators get rewarded for their work and published content.

 ## Finnie